DadsamG/physics/README.md

 ```
 **return :** `Collider`

-*Add a collider to the world, a collider is an oject that contains a body, an a "main" shape.
+_Add a collider to the world.
-You can execute all fixtures/body/shapes functions on it.*
+You can execute all fixtures/body/shapes functions on it.
+Every Colldier is initialized with a **main** Shape._

 ***addRectangle()**, ect... are shortcuts to `World:addCollider("rectangle")`.*